parse-community/docs/_includes/graphql/queries.md

   }
 }
 ```
-**Note:** Visit your GraphQL Playground if you want to know all available constraints.
+Visit your GraphQL Playground if you want to know all the available constraints.

 ### Order

-You can use the `order` argument to select in which order the results should show up in a class find query.
+You can use the `order` argument to select in which order the results are returned in a class find query.
 See the example below:

 ```js
 // Header